SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

 which just indicates that the particular forecast download was successful.
 A more sophisticated :py:data:`checklist` such as the one produced by the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.get_NeahBay_ssh` worker contains multiple keys and lists of filenames.

-The function whose name is passed as the 1st argument passed to the :py:meth:`worker.run` method can be a driver function that calls other functions in the worker module to subdivide the worker task into smaller, more readable, and more testable sections.
+The function whose name is passed as the 1st argument to the :py:meth:`worker.run` method can be a driver function that calls other functions in the worker module to subdivide the worker task into smaller, more readable, and more testable sections.
 By convention,
 such "2nd level" functions are marked as private by prefixing their names with the :kbd:`_` (underscore) character;
 e.g. :py:func:`_calc_date`.
-This in line with the Python language convention that functions and methods that start with an underscore should not be called outside the module in which they are defined.
+This is in line with the Python language convention that functions and methods that start with an underscore should not be called outside the module in which they are defined.

-The worker should emit messages to the logging system that indicate its progress.
+The worker should send messages to the logging system that indicate its progress.
-Messages logged at the :py:data:`logging.INFO` level via :py:func:`logger.info` appear in the :file:`nowcast.log` file.
+Messages sent via :py:meth:`logger.info` appear in the :file:`nowcast.log` file.
-That logging level should be used for "high level" progress messages, and preferrably not used inside loops.
+Info level logging should be used for "high level" progress messages, and preferrably not used inside loops.
-:py:data:`logging.DEBUG` level messages logged via :py:func:`logger.debug` can be used for more detailed logging.
+Messages logged via :py:meth:`logger.debug` can be used for more detailed logging.
 Those messages appear in the :file:`nowcast.debug.log` file.

-If a worker function encounters an expected error condition (a file download failure or timeout, for example) it should emit a message to the logging system at the :py:data:`logging.CRITICAL` level via :py:func:`logger.critical` and raise a :py:exc:`salishsea_tools.nowcast.lib.WorkerError` exception.
+If a worker function encounters an expected error condition (a file download failure or timeout, for example) it should send a message to the logging system via :py:meth:`logger.critical` and raise a :py:exc:`salishsea_tools.nowcast.lib.WorkerError` exception.
 Here is an example that handles an empty downloaded file in the :py:mod:`download_weather` worker:

 .. code-block:: python